 My teachers, on the other hand, were not so confident.

-Lady Sonea had taken the trouble getting me transferred back to Dalaran where I could learn the first steps in fire magic.
-My professor was an ancient man, Angus Wellston, who taught as the lone instructor of fire magic.
+Lady Sonea had taken the trouble getting me transferred back to Udiria where I could learn the first steps to becoming a Flamecaller.
+My professor was an ancient man, Angus Wellston, who taught as the lone instructor of this magical art.
 He was revered and took only a few students each year.
-I was allowed to join only because Angus had known my Grandfather.
+I was allowed to join only because Angus had known my grandfather.

 I wish he had never known.
 From our first day in class he looked to me like I should have been my grandpa reincarnate.
 At first he probably assumed I was distracted by my relative fame, but soon enough that started to change.
-The populous of the school was caught up in another marvelous student, the young prodigy known as Jaina Proudmoore, when she was named apprentice to Antonidas.
-Further, she was rumored to have met Prince Arthas of Lordaeron and maybe even have a relationship with him.
-Suddenly, the bad boy from the South was no match for the future Queen.
+The populous of the school was caught up in another marvelous student, the young prodigy known as Lady Evanor.
+My old friend returned from Stonehaven when she was named apprentice to Elder Zandias in Udiria.
+More importantly, Lady Evanor was also said to have a blossoming relationship with the young Princess of the Kingdoms of Lederan.
+She gained a following at the Academy that I could never hope to achieve.
+The time we spent together plummeted, but when she did manage to see me or wave, she’d say hello.

-Yet despite fewer invitations to parties and more time to myself, my studies did not improve.
-I was still passing, of course, but I found frost magic to be a waste of time and arcane power was only instrumental as it was a gateway to better controlling all magic, but while other students were casting spells that slowed their falls and learning how to teleport across the campus in the blink of an eye, I was still struggling with the fundamentals.
+Despite fewer invitations to parties and more time to myself, my studies did not improve.
+I was still passing, of course, but I found that anything less than Flamecaller magic was boring for me.
+While other students were casting spells that slowed their fall, or learning how to teleport across the campus in the blink of an eye, I was still struggling with the fundamentals.

 Angus seemed to dance back and forth between shockingly forgiving and crushingly critical of my abilities.
 It was like watching a single person try to be both the hero and villain of the narrative.
-One minute he would congratulate me on small gains I had made, the next he would remind me how my grandfather would have already been through his first major battle down in Stranglethorn Vale.
+One minute he would congratulate me on small gains I had made, the next he would remind me how my grandfather would have already been through his first major battle by now.

 It was exhausting, but strangely enough, it pushed me forward.
 I started picking up more books to read from the library, I started listening more closely in my arcane lessons, and most importantly, I decided to hire a tutor.